 Under certain circumstances, cyclamen mites may become established in a planting.
 Usually, the infestation is limited to small areas in the field.
-These areas may be spot treated with one of the following programs: THIODAN (2 EC), at the rate of 1 quart/100 gallons, applied at Early Blossom or in multiple applications during the fruiting season, but no closer than 4 days to harvest.
-KELTHANE (18.5% WP), at the rate of 2 pounds/100 gallons, applied at any time during the season, but not closer than 2 days before harvest.
-KELTHANE should be applied at the rate of 400 gallons of spray solution per acre.
+These areas may be spot treated with one of the following programs: THIO-DAN (2 EC), at the rate of 1 quart/100 gallons, applied The need for an After-Harvest insecticide application is determined by observation.
+If leafrollers are present in damaging numbers, use DDD (50% wettable) at 2 pounds per 100 gallons.

+at Early Blossom or in multiple applications during the fruiting season, but no closer than 4 days to harvest.
+KELTHANE (35% WP), at the rate of 11⁄4 pounds/100 gallons, applied at any time during the season, but not closer than 2 days before harvest.
+KELTHANE should be applied so the plants are thoroughly drenched.
+The addition of a wetting agent will improve control.
+STRAWBERRIES (Con't)